-The Fall Equinox beckons us to slow down and enjoy the fruits of our labor.
-The pace of life lessens and the frenetic pace of summer becomes a distant memory.
-Shorter days and longer nights are ahead, prompting everyone to strike a better balance between their public and private lives.
+The fall season beckons us to slow down and enjoy the fruits of our labor.
+The days are getting shorter and the nights longer, prompting everyone to strike a better balance between their public and private lives.
 If you feel like one aspect of your life is consuming too much time and attention, this is an opportune time to make some Feng Shui adjustments to your home.
 Here are a few suggestions that can help you find time for friends and family while keeping busy with work.

 Learn how color, symbols, furnishings and the location of objects can impact the flow of energy, and how to use Feng Shui principles to enhance your life with a personalized Feng Shui report.